Sde David: History

 The moshav was founded in 1955 by Jewish immigrants from the Moroccan youth movement HaNoar HaTzioni, as part of the effort to settle the region.
+The site of the moshav is located near the former depopulated Palestinian village of Burayr.
 It was named after Zalman David Levontin, a Russian banker, pioneer of Jewish settlement in the Land of Israel and the founder and director of the Anglo-Palestine Bank (which later became Bank Leumi).

-Sde David was founded in 1955 on land belonging to the depopulated Palestinian village of Burayr.